python-pillow/Pillow/docs/reference/open_files.rst

   memory.
 The image can now be used independently of the underlying image file.

-  If a filename or a path-like object were passed to ``Image.open()``, then the file object was opened by Pillow and is considered to be used exclusively by Pillow.
-So if the image is a single frame image, the file will be closed in this method after the frame is read.
+  If a filename or a path-like object was passed to ``Image.open()``, then the file object was opened by Pillow and is considered to be used exclusively by Pillow.
+So if the image is a single-frame image, the file will be closed in this method after the frame is read.
 If the image is a multi-frame image, (e.g. multipage TIFF and animated GIF) the image file is left open so that ``Image.Image.seek()`` can load the appropriate frame.